 If you don’t already have hand-me-downs from older siblings, organizing a clothing swap with friends, classmates, or neighbors is a great idea.
 Have everyone bring the clothing items their child has outgrown and trade away!

 The easiest way to stick to your budget is to only bring a set amount of cash with you.
 This way, once your budgeted amount is spent, you aren’t tempted to make another purchase using a card.
 This is a great way to start teaching your kids how to be financially responsible.

 It may be fun to spend a day out shopping at the mall or various stores, but this is a slippery slope.
 Break up your clothing purchases between a few different days so you have time to think about what you need to buy and what you’ve already bought to make the most practical, budget-friendly decisions.

 These second-hand stores offer great deals on lightly worn clothing items!
 Stores like Plato’s Closet sell name brand, lightly used clothes and are a great place to shop on a budget if you have teenagers.

 Want even more back-to-school savings tips?
 Check out Back-to-School: Money-Saving Tips for more tips on saving for back-to-school expenses that come with senior year in high school.
 At Mariner Finance, we know that back-to-school expenses can be financially stressful.
-We make loans for just about any reason, and work with you to make payments fit in your budget.
 Call or stop by your local branch today or apply online to see how we can help!